Before the transplant

 Waiting times vary widely and depend on the type of organ you need, your unique medical criteria and how many donors are available in your local area compared to the number of patients waiting.

 Step 5: Transplant

 Always answer your phone!
 If and when you get “the call,” you’ll need to be at the hospital within a certain window of time.
 Be ready for medical tests and possibly a long wait for surgery.

 Step 6: Care

 Your medical team manages your post-transplant care.
 They will help you understand the medications you must take to take care of your transplant.

 Understanding the pre-transplant process

 If you or a loved one are in need of an organ transplant, you’re sure to have questions.
-To get started, read the UNOS patient information letter to understand important resources and services provided by the national transplant network.
+To get started, read about available UNOS transplant patient resources to understand important resources and services provided by the national transplant network.

 In addition, throughout this website, we have provided comprehensive content to answer all of your questions throughout your organ transplant journey.
 The following sections will help you and your family learn more about the pre-transplant process so that you can know what to expect: